-Four core attributes of our professional identity will help to serve as guiding criteria for our decisions and actions.
-If we abide by these attributes, our values, of honor courage and commitment should be clearly evident in our actions.
+The four core attributes of initiative, accountability, integrity and toughness serve as guiding criteria for our decisions and actions.
+If we abide by these attributes, our values, of honor courage and commitment will be clearly evident in our actions.

-By John C. Maxwell [ Link to eBook ]
+By Brené Brown [ Link to eBook ]

 By Mary C. Gentile [ Link to eBook ]